wwivbbs/docs/docs/menus/customizing.md

 ### Editing Actions

 * `Enter Actions` and `Exit Actions` allow you to choose actions to occur when someone enters or leaves the menu.
 Currently there are none configured in our example.
 Adding an action is similar to the way we are going to add an action below.

-* `Menu Items` is where you can define what any key does on that particular menu.
+* `Menu Items` is where you can define what any key does on that particular menu.vThere are a *lot* of possibilities - here's what a partial list looks
-There are a *lot* of possibilities - here's what a partial list looks like:
+like:
 ```
          ┌────────────────────────────────────────── [Edit Menu Items] ┐
          │ #1 (IE)         'InstanceEdit' [instanceedit]               │